Start Here

 Deep dive: How Often Should You Water Plants in Pots in the UK?.

-• Spring: establish herbs and fast leaves.
+• Spring: establish herbs and fast-growing leaves.

 For month-by-month direction, use Year-Round Balcony Planting Calendar for the UK.